gvwilson/thirdbit/src/fiction/iffy/index.md

 Even if they had,
 Wales and the Marine had been replaced by schematics too.

-She woke up on a couch in yet another windowless office.
+She woke up on a couch in yet another windowless room.
 Turning her head felt like docking the *Guinevere*.
 "Hey sweetie," Aunt Naggie said, her soft voice and the gentle hand she put on her foster daughter's forehead